Arsyad Thawil al-Bantani: Cilegon War

-In 1893, Thawil returned to his homeland, Banten.
-At that time Banten was facing a major disaster: After the 1883 eruption of Krakatoa which claimed at least 36,417 deaths, then followed by the outbreak of animal diseases in 1885, until the peoples believe in superstition and shamanism.
+In 1893, Thawil returned to his homeland of Banten.
+At the time, Banten was facing a series of crises.
+The 1883 eruption of Krakatoa which claimed at least 36,417 deaths, followed by an outbreak of animal diseases in 1885 caused living standards to plummet and inadvertently made the people believe in superstition and shamanism.
+To add to the already difficult lives of the people, the Dutch colonial government imposed harsh and unfair regulations towards the population.